Floods

 Flooding ranks with lightning as the most deadly storm danger.
 Flood waters are incredibly deadly.
 Do not drive, walk or play in them!

-In Ramsey County there are several types of flooding (PDF) which can affect us.
+In Ramsey County there are several types of flooding (PDF) that can affect us.
 All of them can be very damaging to your home or business and deadly to those caught in them.

 Many people assume that if they live in a high area or away from a river or lake that they are safe from flooding.
 Not only should they still be concerned about flooding they encounter on the road, but flash flooding can happen anywhere heavy rain falls quickly, especially if local storm drains are overwhelmed or blocked by debris.

-See Ramsey County’s Getting Ready page for more information about flood watches and warnings and emergency planning for homes and businesses.
+See our Getting Ready page for more information about flood watches and warnings and emergency planning for homes and businesses.

 Keep your storm drain clear!
 Drain grates that are clogged by leaves and street debris can't do their job and can cause flooding of the homes and business nearest them.
 Adopt your local storm drain: keep it clear of dirt and debris so it can do its job.
 You may be saving your home and your neighborhood.